Carl Lundgren: Minor leagues

-After his Major League Baseball career ended in April 1909, Lundgren played minor league baseball for several years.
+After his major league career ended in April 1909, Lundgren played minor league baseball for several years.
 In the spring of 1909, several teams expressed interest in Lundgren.
 Bill Armour, manager of the Toledo, Ohio team, reportedly lost interest because of Lundgren's reputation as a cold-weather pitcher: "Armour, however, discovered that Lundgren is a good man in the spring and fall, but during the hot months, when his services would be most in demand, he is unable to stand the strain."

 The Cubs sold Lundgren to Brooklyn, and Brooklyn farmed him out to the Toronto Maple Leafs in the Eastern League for the 1909 season.
 However, he was suspended in June 1909 by Toronto manager Joe Kelley.
 A newspaper account on the suspension noted: "Lundgren is not in shape for a hard game, and the Toronto Club does not intend to pay him a big salary to get into shape when he's not half trying."
 In August 1909, he was reported to be "pitching independent ball around Chicago."

 During the 1910 season, he played for the Hartford Senators in the Connecticut State League, compiling a record of 6–3.
 At the end of the 1910 season, The Hartford Courant wrote: "Lundgren was regarded as the ablest pitcher in this league last season and he outclassed the other boxmen."
 Lungren also played for the Toronto Maple Leafs in 1910, compiling a 1–4 record.
 In November 1910, he was sold to Topeka in the Western League.

 In 1911, he played for the Troy Trojans in the New York State League, compiling a 13–12 record in 31 games.
 He ended his playing career in 1912 with the Hartford Senators, compiling a record of 6–3 in 16 games.
 In what appears to have been Lundgren's last professional baseball game, he pitched a shutout against the Bridgeport Orators on September 10, 1912.

 There were newspaper reports in June 1913 indicating that Lundgren had a tryout with the Mobile team in the Southern League and that he had signed with the Atlanta Crackers or the Charleston Sea Gulls, but no record has been found of his playing for those teams.